henkbjork/todoMVC-with-backend/README.md

 # todoMVC-with-backend

-A todo app written spring boot, mysql and thymeleaf
+A todo app written with spring boot, mysql and thymeleaf